GER-NaN/SourceCombiner/README.md

 - Minify Output (Optional): A true or false value indicating whether the generated file should be minified.
 The minification process is not a complete minification.
 Newlines and comments are the only items removed from the source.
-The default value is false.");
+The default value is false.

 Example from command line: